Home· FAQs·How to get rid of black beard algae (BBA)

 BBA is one of the most problematic algae that people run into because not many things eat it.
 As per its name, it grows in very thick, bushy clumps that are usually black or grey in color (but sometimes reddish or brownish).
 This algae likes to grow on driftwood, aquarium decor, and plants, and if left unchecked, it can completely engulf an aquarium in one to two years.
 Unfortunately, there’s a lot of different things that can contribute the growth of BBA, so there’s no one simple way to treat it.

-Another chemical treatment is to spray the BBA-infested plant or decor with 3% hydrogen peroxide (purchased from your local drugstore) outside of water, let it sit for 5 minutes, rinse off the chemical, and put the item back in the aquarium.
+We have also successfully used 3% hydrogen peroxide, which can be purchased from your local drugstore.
+Drain the water so the algae-covered plants and decor are no longer water, spray the hydrogen peroxide on the algae, let it sit for 5 minutes, and then refill the tank with water again.
+(If possible, you can also remove the plant or decor out of the tank for treatment.)
+For more sensitive plants, consider reducing the amount of time or treat a certain section of the plant to make sure it will survive the treatment.
 The dying algae turns red or clear, and animals may eat it in its weakened state.
 Just remember that there are no quick fixes – BBA can take six to eight months to get established, so expect it to take at least that long to get rid of.

 For more information, read our full article on how to fight algae in your fish tank.